opensearch-project/documentation-website/_dashboards/discover/index-discover.md

 ## Saving the search

-You can save your search to use it later, generate a report, or build visualizations and dashboards.
 Saving a search saves the query text, filters, and current data view.
+To save your search to use it later, generate a report, or build visualizations and dashboards:

 1. Choose the save icon in the toolbar.
 1. Give the search a title, and then choose **Save**.